mosip/documentation/docs/pre-registration-user-guide.md

 5. Click **Send OTP** to receive a One Time Password (OTP) on your provided email address or mobile number.
 6. Enter the OTP and click **Verify**.

-*Note:* In case you have not received OTP, click **Resend** to receive a OTP again.
+*Note:* In case you have not received OTP, click **Send** to receive a OTP again.
 Enter the newly received OTP.
 When your OTP is verified, you can create, view, or modify your pre-registration application.

 ### Create an application